dataloop-ai/dtlpy-documentation/onboarding/03_add_and_annotate_data.md

 +----+-------------+------------+-----------+--------+--------------------------+----------+-------+--------------------+-------------------------------------------------------------------+--------------------------+--------------------------+---------------------+
 ```

-Or, you can just print that Item's details unsing the print function:
+Or, you can just print that Item's details using the print function:

 ```python
 print(item)